bcbio/bcbio-nextgen/docs/contents/cloud.rst

     sudo mkdir /scratch/cancer-dream-syn3-exome
     sudo chown ubuntu !$
     cd !$ && mkdir work && cd work
-    bcbio_vm.py ipythonprep s3://your-project/name.yaml \
-                            slurm cloud -r 'mincores=30' -r 'timelimit=2-00:00:00' -n 60
+    bcbio_vm.py ipythonprep s3://your-project/name.yaml slurm cloud -n 60
     sbatch bcbio_submit.sh

-Where 30 is the cores per node on the worker machines (minus 2 to account for the base bcbio_vm script and IPython controller) and 60 is the total number of cores across all the worker nodes.
+Where 60 is the total number of cores to use across all the worker nodes.
+Of your total machine cores, allocate 2 for the base bcbio_vm script and IPython controller instances.
 The `SLURM workload manager <http://slurm.schedmd.com/>`_ distributes jobs across your cluster.
 A ``slurm-PID.out`` file in the work directory contains the current status of the job, and ``sacct`` provides the status of jobs on the cluster.
 If you are new to SLURM, here is a summary